DrewThomasson/Job-scraping-llm-QnA/README.md

 selenium and firefox are needed for the web scraping from indeed

-`pip install tqdm gpt4all ollama selenium`
+`pip install tqdm gpt4all ollama selenium PyQt5`

 run using `Python run.py` for a modifed json output that answers the specified questions